secwexen/security-playbooks/README.md

 Security Playbooks brings detection engineering, threat hunting, incident response, MITRE ATT&CK mapping, security validation, automated testing, and hands-on labs together in a structured repository.
 It is designed to make defensive security workflows practical, reproducible, and easier to validate in controlled environments.

+It is designed to help cybersecurity professionals detect threats, investigate alerts, validate controls, respond to incidents, identify detection gaps, and continuously improve defensive capabilities.

 ## Use Cases

 - Alert Investigation & Triage